datonex/love-running/README.md

-# Smallroundears Website
+# Love Running Website

 ## Overview

 ### What is this website for?

-This is a website for people to learn about Hippopotami and/or then test them on their knowledge.
+This is a website to encourage people to do running and as well as sign up to the community.

 ### What does it do?

-This website has various pages for people to read lots of information about Hippopotami, ranging from what they eat and their habitat, to their behavior and tendencies.
-Users can then quiz themselves on their new found Hippo knowledge.
+This website has various pages for people to read lots of information about Running and joing the commuty of runner in the local area.

 ### How does it work

-This website uses **AngularJS** to route viewers through the site and control which **Javascript** is executed.
-The site is styled with **Bootstrap**.
-The quiz has been created using **Javascript** and modal for enlarging images is displayed using some **JQuery** code. **Bower** has been used to manage package dependencies for deployment of site on github pages.
+This website uses **HTML** and **CSS** for  minor animations and visualisation og the website.
+VSCode has been used to manage package dependencies for deployment of site on github pages.
 The site can be viewed [HERE](https://futoisaru.github.io/hippo/)

 ## Features